MathyV/fri3d-rust-workshop/docs/setup/macos/README.md

 # macOS Setup instructions

-I used Homebrew to install Rust.
+You can use Homebrew to install Rust.

 If you haven't already install Homebrew first: